UNesT: Local Spatial Representation Learning with Hierarchical Transformer for Efficient Medical Segmentation: Related Works

 \section{Related Works}

 \textbf{Medical Segmentation with Transformers.} Transformer models demonstrate the ability of modeling longer-range dependencies for high dimension and high-resolution medical images in 3D Space.
 The scalability, generalizability, and efficiencies of ViT and hierarchical transformers enable stronger representation learning for dense predictions (e.g., pixel-to-pixel segmentation).
-Medical image segmentation tasks are embedding learning problems with multi-scale features instead of fixed scale such as word tokens.
-To employ the vanilla Transformer~\citep{dosovitskiy2020image} for medical images, recent works proposed variant architectures that use ViT as network components.
-There are four typical configurations for transformer-based medical image segmentation models.
+Medical image segmentation tasks embed learning problems with multi-scale features instead of fixed scale, such as word tokens.
+To employ the vanilla Transformer~\cite{dosovitskiy2020image} for medical images, recent works proposed variant architectures that use ViT as network components.

+Transformer is known for its capability of capturing long-range dependencies but lacks inductive bias, which is inherent in CNNs.
+To reap the advantages of both CNNs and transformers, many efforts have been made to integrate the benefits of CNNs and transformers into a hybrid network.
+In the medical image segmentation domain, these works can be classified into three types: Transformer as main encoder, transformer as secondary encoder, and fusion model of both transformer encoder and CNNs encoder \cite{li2023transforming}.

-The major adoption of transformers in the segmentation model is to use successive blocks as the encoder~\citep{hatamizadeh2022unetr, peiris2021volumetric, tang2022self}.
+When utilizing the Transformer as the primary encoder, the segmentation model usually includes a sequence of successive transformer blocks as the encoder.
+Various studies have used this design, such as UNETR, VT-UNet, and SwinUNETR \citep{hatamizadeh2022unetr, peiris2021volumetric, tang2022self}.
 The advantage of sequence-to-sequence modeling as the first embedding for medical images is to directly generate tokenized patches for the feature representation.
-Most of these methods connect a convolutional neural network (CNN)-based decoder and form the "U-shape" architecture for segmentation.
-This design features the long-range modeling ability for input images with transformer encoder and better inductive bias with CNN decoder.
+Most of these methods connect a convolutional neural network (CNN)-based decoder and form the ”U-shaped” architecture for segmentation.
+This design features the long-range modeling ability for input images with a transformer encoder and better inductive bias with CNN decoder.